 On August 10, 2016, Quorum issued a press release and filed a Quarterly Report on Form 10-Q with the SEC announcing the Company’s financial and operating results for the three months ended June 30, 2016 (the “Q2 2016 10-Q”).
 In the press release and Q2 2016 10-Q, Quorum reported a substantial net loss and an operating loss for the quarter.
 Defendants blamed the large operating loss on the $250.4 million in impairment charges Quorum had taken in the quarter, including $45.4 million to reduce certain long-lived asset values in property, equipment and software; $5 million in goodwill based on management’s decision to divest certain hospitals; and $200 million related to the carryover allocation of goodwill at the time of the spin-off from CHS.

 On this news, Quorum’s share price fell $4.99, or 49.8%, to close at $5.03 on August 11, 2016.

 On February 14, 2017, the Court appointed Lead Plaintiffs and Counsel.
-Lead Plaintiff filed an amended complaint on April 17, 2017.
+Lead Plaintiffs filed an amended Complaint on April 17, 2017.
 Defendants filed Motions to Dismiss the amended Complaint on June 23.
 On April 19, 2018, the Court issued an Order denying Defendants' Motions to Dismiss.